Superman and the Mole Men

 Superman and the Mole Men is a 1951 American superhero film released by Lippert Pictures.
 Produced by Barney A. Sarecky and directed by Lee Sholem, it stars George Reeves as Superman and Phyllis Coates as Lois Lane.
-It is the first feature film based on any DC Comics character, and the first time George Reeves played the role of Superman, as he would later in the television series Adventures of Superman.
+It is the first feature film based on any DC Comics character, and it is the first occurrence of Reeves playing the role of Superman as he later would in the television series Adventures of Superman.

-In the film, Kent and Lane cover a story on the "world's deepest oil drill" in a small town, which inadvertently summons a pair of subterranean, humanoid creatures.
+Clark and Lois cover a story on oil drilling in a small town, which inadvertently summons a pair of subterranean, humanoid creatures.
 Superman defends the creatures against the paranoid and prejudiced townspeople.

 Plot

 Clark Kent and Lois Lane arrive in the small town of Silsby to report on the world's deepest oil well.
 That night, two dwarfish, furry humanoids emerge through the shaft and scare the elderly night watchman to death.
 Lois and Clark arrive at the oil well and find the dead watchman.
 Clark and the foreman explore the surrounding area for signs of foul play, but then Lois glimpses one of the creatures.
 The medical examiner is summoned, and he later leaves with Lois.
 Clark stays behind to confront the foreman, who confesses that the well was closed out of fear they had struck radium and not oil.

 The two Mole Men explore the town, but the residents become frightened of them and their luminent touch.
 Local Luke Benson assembles an angry mob to kill the creatures, one of whom falls from the dam after being shot.
-Clark resumes his alien alter-ego of Superman and rescues the creature mid-fall.
+Clark resumes his alien alter ego of Superman and rescues the creature mid-fall.
 While Superman takes it to the hospital, the second creature returns to the wellhead and disappears down its shaft.
 A doctor announces that the injured creature will die unless it has surgery to remove the bullet.
-When a nurse refuses to do so out of fear, Clark volunteers to assist.
-Benson's mob arrives at the hospital demanding that the creature be turned over to them.
+When a frightened nurse refuses to assist, Clark volunteers.
+Benson's mob arrives at the hospital, demanding to be given the creature.
 Superman stands guard outside the hospital and single-handedly disarms the mob.

 Three more Mole Men emerge from the drill shaft, this time bearing an energy weapon.
-They make their way to the hospital, where Benson and his mob see them; Benson decides to go after them alone.
-The creatures fire their laser-like weapon at him, but Superman jumps in front of the ray, saving Benson's life.
+They find the hospital, where Benson and his mob see them, and Benson pursues them into the hospital alone.
+The creatures fire their laser-like weapon at Superman, but he jumps in front of the ray, saving Benson's life.
 Superman fetches the wounded creature from the hospital and carries him alongside his companions as they return to the wellhead.
-After descending back down, the Mole Men destroy the drill shaft, ensuring that no one can come up or go down it.
+After descending to their home, the Mole Men destroy the drill shaft, ensuring that no one can climb or descend it.